math1um/objects-invariants-properties/README.md

 ##### Known Issues

 The graphs McLaughlinGraph and LocalMcLaughlinGraph, that are built in to sage, cannot be created on a barebones installation of Sage.
-They require the gap package design.
+They require extra packages.
 This is not an issue on Cocalc/SageMathCloud.